 In fact, the high global warming potential and atmospheric persistence of HFCs are already leading to significant pressure to reduce their emissions.

 The first steps toward this can already be seen in the F-Gas Regulations that have recently been introduced in Europe.
 While these regulations stop short of banning the use of HFCs, they do impose requirements specific to HFCs for technician training, inspections, leak testing and reporting.

 Measures addressing the use of HFCs are also being drafted in the USA.
-An early action identified under the California Global Warming Solutions Act of 2006 includes a consideration that, beginning in 2012, all new fire suppression systems in California must use an agent with a global warming potential below a minimum threshold level.
+An early action identified under the California Global Warming Solutions Act of 2006 includes a consideration that, beginning in 2012, all new in California must use an agent with a global warming potential below a minimum threshold level.